A Homeowners Guide To Selling a House With Water Damage

 Common causes of household water damage

 During a home inspection, an inspector will assess the condition of a home, looking for safety issues and health hazards such as water damage that can cause the growth of black mold.
-Many home inspections also check for corroded and rusty pipes, which also can lead to leaks and water damage.
+Many home inspections also check for corroded and rusty pipes, which can also lead to leaks and water damage.
 Before you put your house on the market, make sure to check your home for the most common sources of water damage:

 - Rusted and leaky pipes